17 Jun List: CP State gets bills passed in both Houses

 Eligibility Determination Time Limit — S.8442 (Mannion)/A.9920 (Abinanti) requires OPWDD to process eligibility determinations within 120 days of receipt.
 Provides for an exception in cases where the application is not reasonably clear, omits required info, or when the application is potentially fraudulent.
 In cases where the application is not clear, OPWDD must request the missing info and notify in writing within 30 days of receipt of the application.
 Additionally requires OPWDD to report on a quarterly basis data on eligibility and service authorization applications to the DDAC, Governor, Chair of Senate and Assembly Disabilities Committee.
 This law shall take effect 180 days after the Governor’s signature.

-Establishes an OPWDD Group Home Oversight Committee — S.7377 (Mayer)/A.9162 (Santabarbara) creates a workgroup of political appointees to oversee OPWDD group homes, hold hearings, and provide input to the OPWDD Commissioner.
-The workgroup includes legislative appointments, one ex-officio DDSO representative, and members residing in group homes and their family members.
-The OPWDD Commissioner is tasked with providing an appropriate and timely application process to facilitate membership selection.
-Requires annual hearings in each OPWDD DDSO area.
+Establishes an OPWDD Group Home Oversight Committee — S.7377 (Mayer)/A.9162 (Santabarbara) creates a workgroup of 20 legislative appointees and no Governor’s appointees to oversee OPWDD group homes, hold hearings, and provide input to the OPWDD Commissioner.
 Defines group home as a community residence serving people with DD.
-The workgroup must meet at least four times a year, and at least once in each calendar quarter.
+Requires annual hearings in each OPWDD DDSO area, each workgroup must meet at least four times a year, and at least once in each calendar quarter.
 Additionally, one public regional meeting shall be held annually in each city, town, or village where a DDSO is located, to provide a forum for people residing in group homes and their families, advocates, and other members of the public.
-There is no compensation for members.
 A report is due by 1/30/23 and annually thereafter from the workgroup.
 Requires new information in the 5.07 plan.
+There are concerns that this Committee is not integrated with the Developmental Disability Advisory Council (DDAC), would require 28 public hearings and 96 quarterly meeting and is antithetical to the goal of breaking down system silos and looking at individuals and systems as a whole.
 The law would be retroactive to when the 5.07 plan Chapter takes effect if signed by the Governor.

 Directs Public Awareness Campaign — S.6300-C (Mannion)/A.7356-C (Woerner) requires the OPWDD Commissioner to consult with the OMH Commissioner to develop and implement a public awareness campaign that combats discrimination stigma and stereotyping of individuals with developmental disabilities.
 Requires the program to utilize public forums, social and mass media, the internet, radio, and print advertising.
 The program must be tailored to educate the general public about ID/DD and must highlight positive contributions of individuals with ID/DD to the state and their community.
 Requires OPWDD to consult with stakeholders.
 The law would be effective 60 days after being signed by the Governor and would sunset December 31, 2023.